Munchken105/Wayfinder/README.md

 # Wayfinder
-This is the wayfinder project
+Welcome to the Wayfinder Project!